 Increases the debt limit, effective February 8, 2014, to the extent that:

-- the face amount of such obligations outstanding on the date of enactment of this Act.
+- the face amount of such obligations outstanding on the date of enactment of this Act is exceeded by

-Excludes an obligation under the first clause (above) from being taken into account unless its issuance was necessary to fund a commitment incurred that required payment before February 8, 2014.
+Excludes an obligation under clause 2 (above) from being taken into account unless its issuance was necessary to fund a commitment incurred that required payment before February 8, 2014.

 Establishes procedures for congressional disapproval, by enactment of a joint resolution within 22 days after receipt of a certification by the President, of the exercise of authority to suspend the debt limit under this Act.
 Includes in such a measure an alternate debt limit suspension period.
 Provides for expedited consideration of such a joint resolution in the House and Senate.